Gbemisola19/14-fcc-technical-documentation-page/README.md

 # FCC Technical Documentation Page

-> This is a poject about semantic html and CSS elements.
+> This is a certification project which give details about semantic html and CSS elements.

 ![screenshot](app_screenshot.png)